-Drake Appears to Mock Kanye West's Address Reveal on New Album Certified Lover Boy - E!
+Drake's Album Certified Lover Boy Decoded: Mocking Kanye West, Name-Dropping Ayesha Curry and More - E!
 Online

 A different person wrote, "Drake had to do this 7AM song like yesterday or some s--t [tears of joy emojis] at him talking about Ye posting his address."

-Another fan tweeted, "crying at kanye thinking he did something by leaking drake's address while drake has a whole song named after his street."
+Another fan tweeted, "Crying at kanye thinking he did something by leaking drake's address while drake has a whole song named after his street."

 Kanye has yet to publicly address the apparent reference.
 Kanye's reveal of the address was seen in a screenshot published by TMZ of a since-deleted Instagram post that seemingly shared Drake's residence on a maps app.
 (E!
 News has not independently verified the authenticity of TMZ's screenshots.)